Little Italy

 285 Beaubien Street East | Website

-Chef and Tenor Davide Bazzali and his team offer you uplifting Italian cuisine with an international twist.
-Don't be surprised if the powerful voice of a tenor suddenly starts to echo through the restaurant!
+Chef and Tenor Davide Bazzali and his team offer you inspiring Italian cuisine with an international twist.
+Don't be surprised if the powerful voice of a tenor suddenly starts filling the restaurant!

 Bar Mamie et La Cave: for a good, old-fashioned board